StanfordVL/sail-blog-new-post/_posts/2021-07-26-robomimic.md

 </figure>

 <figcaption>
-We show the task reset distributions for each task.
+We show the task reset distributions for each task, which governs the initial placement of all objects in the scene at the start of each episode.
 Initial states are sampled from this distribution at both train and evaluation time.
 </figcaption>

 {% endfigure %}